OMONIA SQUARE ATHENS

 The proposed redevelopment of Omonia Square will also feature 5-star hotels, cafes, restaurants with many of the world's most renowned luxury brands operating around the plaza.

 Buildings of magnificent and splendid appearance will replace the dirty neighborhoods and cheap hotels.
-Athinas Street will be transformed in to a marble promenade lined with enormous faceted sapphire crystal columns leading all the way up to the Pnyx, connecting the Politeia Square with the Parthenon and Pnyx.
+Athinas Street will be transformed in to a marble promenade lined with forty meter faceted sapphire crystal columns leading all the way up to the Pnyx, connecting the Politeia Square with the Parthenon and Pnyx.

 Tourists visiting the Parthenon will be able to make their way from the Parthenon directly down Athinas street to the Politeia Square and spend a day shopping or having something to eat at one of many cafes and restaurants.

 "We will rebuild all of Athens and Ellada with the finest Hellenic marbles and sapphire crystal" said Kopsidas the Anax of Ellada.

 "In the most ancient of times the different “wooden column” elements of sanctuaries were considered “divine,” and their forms were preserved in the marble or stone elements of the later temples of the Doric order.
 Pure white Thassos marble with multi-faceted blue sapphire crystal panels and multi-faceted sapphire crystal columns will adorn our buildings.
 Athens will once again become a modern and majestic city with grand boulevards, parks, and gardens.
 Embellishing the city of Athens will be the new Politeia Square of the Hellenes, a symbol of world peace and freedom.

 The blue and white buildings embellishing the Politeia Square of the Hellenes (Πλατεία Πολιτείας των Ελλήνων) will sparkle like diamonds and will be one of the modern wonders of the world.

 The City of Athens will also become less populated with people moving to other new cities.
 The city proper has an estimated population of over 665,000 and around 3.75 million in the metropolitan area.
 In the city proper population density will be reduced to an estimated 150,000 and around 1.2 million inhabitants in the metropolitan area making Athens one of the most liveable cities, and the envy of the world.

 We will power our cities with 100% clean energy.
 No Fossil Fuels.